LieberInstitute/SPEAQeasy/README.md

 ### Manifest ###

-This pipeline requires that a `samples.manifest` file be placed in the directory specified by `--input`, alongside the input FASTQ files.
+This pipeline requires that a `samples.manifest` file exists (see the `--input` flag), to describe the samples to be processed by the pipeline.
 The `samples.manifest` file associates each FASTQ file with a path and ID, and allows the pipeline to automatically merge files if necessary.
 Each line in `samples.manifest` should have the following format:

 + *For a set of unpaired reads* `<PATH TO FASTQ FILE>(tab)<optional MD5>(tab)<sample label/id>`
 + *For paired-end sets of reads* `<PATH TO FASTQ 1>(tab)<optional MD5 1>(tab)<PATH TO FASTQ 2>(tab)<optional MD5 2>(tab)<sample label/id>`